 Sometimes a destination wedding takes away most of the stress of planning a regular wedding as most activities are booked for and handled by the host resort or location of the wedding.
-Sometimes destination weddings can also be cheaper for a couple as it would involve only close friends and family who are able to travel, and the couple might choose to also honeymoon at the same location afterwards.
+Sometimes destination weddings can also be cheaper for a couple as it would involve only close friends and family who are able to travel, and the couple might choose to also honeymoon at the same location afterward.

-- Usually involving a lot of activities, relaxation and a general laid back atmosphere, destination weddings are usually not as formal as traditional weddings.
+- Usually involving a lot of activities, relaxation, and a general laid-back atmosphere, destination weddings are usually not as formal as traditional weddings.

 - Couples can create the theme of the wedding around the vibe and ambiance of their chosen location.
-Most destination weddings take place at sandy beaches, tropical locations and sun kissed islands, which encourage guests and wedding proceedings in general to be as spontaneous and laid back as possible.
+Most destination weddings take place at sandy beaches, tropical locations, and sun-kissed islands, which encourage guests and wedding proceedings, in general, to be as spontaneous and laid back as possible.

-While this is a great idea for a wedding, couples need to keep in mind that not everyone might be able to afford the logistics like plane tickets, time and perhaps even visas to attend their wedding.
+While this is a great idea for a wedding, couples need to keep in mind that not everyone might be able to afford the logistics like plane tickets, time, and perhaps even visas to attend their wedding.

 This option is great for a couple on a low budget, as they would be able to keep their spending at a minimum.